gast04/gast04.github.io/_posts/2021-06-13-Game-Protection.md

 `libil2cpp`, this is intersting as it contains the security code.

-Going through the `.init_array` functions we find a similar functions pointers list as previously in `.il2cpp`, only it way larger.
+Going through the `.init_array` functions we find a similar functions pointers list as previously in `.il2cpp`, only way larger.
 Going through more functions several self implemented syscalls can be found.

 ```